imca-cat/el-profile-activator-extension/README.md

 mechanism.
 If an MVEL expression is specified and does not evaluate to true, control is passed to the normal property activator.

-This is a reluctant fork of [EL Profile Activator Extension][3] because there has been no response to communication attempts (i.e., GitHub issues and pull requests) and no artifact has been published to the Central Repository.
+This is a fork of [EL Profile Activator Extension][3].
 Profile Activation Advanced contains the following improvements over EL Profile Activator Extension:

 * Supports specifying the identifier of the properties map for the MVEL expression.
 This enables support for property names containing invalid MVEL identifier characters (e.g., a dot as in `foo.env`).

-* Published to the Central Repository thus enabling it to be used in a project's `.mvn/extensions.xml` file.
+* Published to the Central Repository.

+* Works from a project's `.mvn/extensions.xml` file.

 ## Prerequisites